 The Windows Walk starts in the Karangahake Gorge carpark area and is about an hour round trip.
 Along the track visitors can observe relics of the many processes that took place in extracting gold.
 From the tunnels where rock was extracted, to the roasting pits where the rock was broken down, and remnants of the huge stamper battery processing plant.

+*Please note the Windows Walk is currently closed whilst safety assessments and remediation works are undertaken.
+Until this walk re-opens you can find lots of other super walks here.
+You can check the DOC website here for updates.
 The stunning staircase Owharoa Falls are nestled in the heart of the Gorge, and make an ideal picnic spot while riding the Trail.
 If it’s warm enough cool off with a swim in the crystal-clear fresh water.
 A second lesser known falls can be found upstream for those willing to climb and get their feet wet.

 Photo credit: @jarredspec on Instagram - Owharoa Falls